 The Board is committed to identifying and attracting suitably experienced leaders to ensure that it has the right directors.
-The experience, skills and attributes of the Board set out above were considered when appointing Fiona Robertson to the Board in February 2018.
 In terms of composition, the Board is of the view that its current Directors possess an appropriate mix of skills, experience and diversity to enable the Board to discharge its responsibilities and deliver the Company's corporate objectives.